covalichou/second-reality-js/src/README.md

 ## 📦 Data & Dependencies
 * **`/data`**: Contains all static assets (converted graphics, palettes, and pre-calculated tables) stored as JavaScript objects for easy loading.
+Everything data asset comes from the original source code repository or from the original demo binaries (some data are missing or outdated in Future Crew repository).

 * **`/dependencies`**:
     * `codef`: Used for core canvas and stats management during development.
     * `webaudio-mod-player`: The S3M/MOD engine used to play the soundtrack.